The PRP method (Platelet Rich Plasma)

-After every physical injury or surgery, our body releases these protein compounds that initiate the healing process.
-In this method, the patient’s own blood is used to produce certain growth-stimulating proteins, which help accelerate wound healing.
-The principle of action of PRP is based on an accumulation of platelets, which, after their activation in the context of platelet aggregation, among other things, release the growth factors PDGF, TGF ß1 / ß2, EGF and IGF-I from their granules.
+After every physical injury or operation, our body releases these protein compounds, which initiate the healing process.
+In this procedure, certain growth-stimulating proteins are extracted from the patient’s own blood, with the help of which accelerated wound healing is achieved.
+The mode of action of PRP is based on the accumulation of thrombocytes which, after activation during platelet aggregation, release the growth factors PDGF, TGF ß1/ß2, EGF and IGF-I from their granules.

-The patient is removed from a small amount of venous blood prior to surgery.
-This is then centrifuged, and then the growth-accelerating proteins are taken from the recovered blood plasma.
-During surgery, these growth factors are applied to the wound surfaces to be regenerated in the form of membranes, plugs or liquid.
+A small amount of venous blood is taken from the patient prior to surgery.
+This is then centrifuged and the growth-accelerating proteins are removed from the collected blood plasma.
+During the surgical procedure, these growth factors are applied to the wound surfaces to be regenerated in the form of membranes, plugs or fluids.

 The PRP procedure in implant surgery:

-Growth factors to accelerate wound healing have been used in surgery for more than 15 years and have since been scientifically confirmed and acknowledged through numerous publications and international clinical trials.
+Growth factors for accelerating wound healing have been used in surgery for more than 15 years and have since been scientifically confirmed and recognized by numerous publications and international clinical studies.

-The progressive development of implant surgery is opening up more and more importance to the PRP.
-Wounds around the implants heal much faster and the bone structure develops more uncomplicated.
-On the one hand, this contributes to an increase in the success rate of implant therapy, on the other hand, the healing time is reduced.
+The progressive development of implant surgery is opening up more and more significance for PRP.
+Wounds around implants heal much faster and bone augmentation is less complicated.
+All this contributes on the one hand to an increase in the success rate of implant therapy and on the other hand reduces the healing time.

 Further therapy applications in Oral and Maxillofacial Surgery:

-The advantages of PRGF technology in oral surgery are obvious.
-As there would be a much faster wound healing and tissue regeneration with less postoperative pain and swelling.
-PRGF can be used in sinus lift surgeries and bone grafts with a reduced risk of postoperative inflammation and wound infections through a greater success rate for implant restorations and shorter healing phases of implants , bones, dermis and skin.
+The advantages of PRGF technology in MKG surgery are obvious.
+These include significantly faster wound healing and tissue regeneration with less postoperative pain and swelling.
+PRGF can be used in sinus lift operations and bone transplants with a reduced risk of postoperative inflammation and wound infections due to a higher success rate in implant restorations and shorter healing phases of implants, bone, mucosa and skin.

-We continue to use PRP in facial skin, neck, décolletage and scalp.
-In cooperation with surgical orthopedists and traumatologists, we also use PRP in knees, shoulders and hips.
+We continue to use PRP in the facial skin, neck, décolleté and scalp.
+In cooperation with surgical orthopaedists and traumatologists, we also apply PRP to the knees, shoulders and hips.

-Introduced into the facial skin, it is used intradermally for wrinkle injection.
-Besides other procedures, PRP-Lifting also helps with autologous volume build-up.
-Other indications include a wrinkled neck, here it supports the skin tightening and wrinkle smoothing.
+Applied to the facial skin, it is used intradermally for wrinkle injections.
+In addition to other procedures, PRP-Lifting also helps with autologous volume build-up.
+Further indications are a wrinkled neck, where it supports skin tightening and wrinkle smoothing.

-The décolleté thanks a PRP plasmalifting with improved skin structure and reduction of wrinkles.
+The décolleté thanks a PRP plasma lifting with improvement of the skin structure and reduction of wrinkles.